MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-using-sap-connector.md

    * **SAP_RFC_TRACE_LEVEL**: The NCo trace level with **Level4** as the suggested value for typical verbose logging.
 SAP or Microsoft support might request that you set a different trace level.
 For more information, see [Trace levels available](#trace-levels).

-1. Save your changes, which restarts the application.
+1. Save your changes, which results in restarting the application.

 <a name="trace-levels">